Surgical Tech Instruments

-Did you know that surgical Techs can tell about a surgical instrument by their touch alone?
-Yes.
+Did you know that surgical Techs can tell about a surgical instrument by just a touch?
+Yes, you heard that right.

 The mastery of surgical instruments is a fundamental aspect of a Surgical Technologist’s role, impacting every stage of the surgical process.